-Determining and documenting rent reasonableness is required for projects that provide assistance to scattered-site housing units to ensure that rents being paid are reasonable in relation to rents being charged for comparable unassisted units.
+Determining and documenting rent reasonableness is required for projects that provide assistance to scattered-site housing units to ensure that rents being paid are reasonable in relation to rents being charged for comparable unassisted units in the same market.
 Under the Continuum of Care (CoC) and Emergency Solutions Grants (ESG) Programs, rent reasonableness determinations must be made for all housing units assisted with leasing or rental assistance funds.

 Rent reasonableness must be documented prior to executing the lease for an assisted unit and at least annually thereafter.
-Recipients must document the proposed unit's rent reasonableness using the Rent Reasonableness Certification form; this completed form must be maintained in each participant file to demonstrate that the proposed unit is rent reasonable.
+Recipients must document the proposed unit's rent reasonableness using the Rent Reasonableness Certification form; this completed form along with back-up documentation must be maintained in each participant file to demonstrate that the proposed unit is rent reasonable.